Skip to content

 2. Convenience Fees

-What it is: Charging a flat fee for using an alternative payment method outside the business’s standard option (e.g., paying online instead of in person)
+What it is: Charging a flat fee for using an alternative channel of payment outside the business’s standard option (e.g., paying online instead of in person)

 Key Considerations: